michael2012z/BitBible/markdown/JPS/files/2Sam.md

 40. And all the people went over the Jordan, and the king went over; and the king kissed Barzillai, and blessed him; and he returned unto his own place.

-41. So the king went over to Gilgal, and ChimhamHeb.
-Chimhan. went over with him; and all the people of Judah brought the king over, and also half the people of Israel.
+41. So the king went over to Gilgal, and Chimham

 42. And, behold, all the men of Israel came to the king, and said unto the king: 'Why have our brethren the men of Judah stolen thee away, and brought the king, and his household, over the Jordan, and all David's men with him?'